Global Climate Change

 De Vries Cycle (~205 years) during the last ice age.
 Geophys Res Letters

-a good deal about rising sea levels these days.
-It is based on some of
+good deal about rising sea levels these days.
+It is based on some of the

-the islands like the Seychelles and islands in the western Pacific but
+islands like the Seychelles and islands in the western Pacific but by the

-by the time it reaches the New York Times, the rise in sea level could
+time it reaches the New York Times, the rise in sea level could swamp Manhattan.

-movement takes place, an oceanographer named Ekman (a Swede) derived a
+place, an oceanographer named Ekman (a Swede) derived a set of computations

 We do have a global sea level network, depicted here.
 The colored spots